ManiacalBilby/hangman/README.md

 # Hangman Project
 ### Overview

-For the first project I chose to do a "Hangman" game.
+For the first project I chose to do a "Hangman" style game with a western theme.

-When the site is visited there will be a set of instructions displayed.

 The player will click a letter from the alphabet box.
 If the letter is in the hidden word it will be displayed in each place it occurs.
-If it is incorrect the letter will be discarded and a incorrect guess counter will decrease by 1.
+If it is incorrect the letter will fade and an incorrect guess counter will decrease by 1.
 Guesses will continue until the word is complete or 6 incorrect guesses have been used.

 [Play Hangman!](http://twmcdonaldhangman.bitballoon.com "Play Hangman!")